 Sep 8, 2021

 While recovery is under way in many parts of the world, the COVID-19 pandemic continues to have a serious impact on people’s health and livelihoods in other places, such as India and Latin America.

 Since the outbreak of the pandemic in early 2020, Shell has been working hard to assist in the global fight against the virus, and to support recovery efforts.

-One of Shell’s most significant roles continues to be keeping energy supplies flowing, both during lockdowns and as countries start to open businesses and schools.
-Beyond this, we estimate that Shell’s total contribution during the pandemic, including donations of funds, fuel, food, equipment and services, so far amounts to $46 million, largely as voluntary initiatives (about $5 million of this was a part of our contractual obligations).
+One of our most significant roles has been to keep energy supplies flowing.
+Beyond this, we estimate that Shell’s total contribution during the pandemic, including donations of funds, fuel, food equipment and services, so far amounts to $46 million, largely as voluntary initiatives (about $5 million of this was a part of our contractual obligations).

-Our priority remains to support our colleagues, our customers and the communities where we work through these unprecedented times.
+Our priority remains to support our colleagues, our customers and the communities where we work.

 For people working on our platforms offshore, or our facilities onshore, we continue to enforce social distancing and carry out health screening, and have procedures in place to allow the safe evacuation of any suspected cases of COVID-19.

-Similarly, in our global network of retail stations, we are enforcing social distancing, carrying out deeper cleaning and putting in place other protections such as screens for till operators.
+Similarly, in our global network of retail stations, we are enforcing social distancing, and carrying out deeper cleaning.
+We have also put in place other protections such as screens for till operators.